yigitcanyontem/Flappy-Ryuk/README.md

 ## How to Use
-- Install on your phone using the apk file
+- Install on your phone using the apk file or run the exe file on your pc

 ## About Game
 - Red Apple +1 point